 Exploring a Dental Focus

-Like most practices in healthcare, the dental field has several areas of concentration you can focus on.
+Like most sectors in healthcare, the dental field has several areas of concentration on which you can focus.
 These are known as specialties.
 Some of the specialties in the dental field include:

 - Pediatric Dentistry